Depression

 Life Transitions

 Unfortunately, not every transition can be anticipated.
-Loss, illness, accidents, termination from employment, divorce or breakup can radically alter one’s sense of security and stability.
+Loss, illness, accidents, termination from employment, divorce, or a breakup can radically alter one’s sense of security and stability.

-When working with clients, I am sensitive to experiences of ambivalence, uncertainty and confusion often connected to change.
-In fact, I feel that the exploration of these experiences is vital aspect of transition, and can assist an individual in finding personal motivation to align him or herself with change.
+When working with clients, I am sensitive to experiences of ambivalence, uncertainty, and confusion often connected to change.
+In fact, I feel that the exploration of these experiences is a vital aspect of transition, and can assist an individual in finding personal motivation to align themselves with change.

 Relationship Issues

 Put simply, people are born with an inherent need to connect with others.
-From birth onwards, we rely on relationships for support, sustenance and growth.
-The significance of affiliation with others in terms of emotional well-being can’t be understated.
+From birth onwards, we rely on relationships for support, sustenance, and growth.
+The significance of affiliation with others in terms of emotional well-being cannot be understated.

 Despite this need, forming and maintaining healthy, fulfilling relationships can be a complicated, frustrating process.
-Some may struggle to develop relationships, experiencing anxiety, fear or ambivalence.
-Others may have a difficult time ‘hanging in there’ when conflict emerges.
+Some may struggle to develop relationships, experiencing anxiety, fear, or ambivalence.
+Others may have a difficult time hanging in there when conflict emerges.
 Equally, it is not uncommon for people to simply feel unfulfilled with the relationships they have.
-Whatever the case, many people have the sense that they want more out of the social world, but don’t quite know how to proceed.
+Whatever the case, many people have the sense that they want more out of the social world, but do not quite know how to proceed.

 I provide both individual and group psychotherapy, each of which can address relationship issues in different ways.
 A combination of the two can make enormous inroads into growth and development in this area.

-The transition from the academic environment to clinical practice can be difficult for the new professional.
-Uncertainty regarding the tasks and skills inherent to psychotherapy is a given.
-For some, this can be especially upsetting and isolating.
+The transition from the academic environment to clinical practice can be challenging for the new professional.
+Navigating clinical uncertainty, developing an authentic therapeutic voice, and mastering advanced intervention skills is a complex process that can leave many early-career clinicians feeling isolated.